RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

-- IManager<K> interface is parametrized over the type of items it manages which is created to manage items and provides operations for listing all the items, creation of items and retrieving an item.
+- IManager<K> interface is parametrized over the type of items it manages which is created to manage items and provides operations for listing all the items, creation of items, retrieving an item and loading an item(persistence).
 The StockPortfolioManager and DollarCostAveragingStrategyManager are classes that implementing this interface and parametrized over StockPortfolio and DollarCostAveraging respectively.

 - Additionally, an interface IStockDataRetrieval was created to allow flexibility in retrieving stock data